cgrok/cr-async/docs/api-reference.md

   - an *`aiohttp.ClientSession`* to use, if not provided the default one will be created.

 ## Methods
+Note: Valid tags may only contain the following characters: `0289PYLQGRJCUV`

 #### *coroutine* **`get_profile(tag)`**
-  - Returns a `Profile` object that represents the players profile.
+  - Returns a `Profile` object that represents the player's profile.
 ```py
 profile = await client.get_profile('2P0LYQ)
 ```
 #### *coroutine* **`get_clan(tag)`**
+  - Returns a `Clan` object that represents a clash royale clan.